top of page

 • Additional soil carbon sequestration

-• Increased biodiversity of farm
+• Increased biodiversity of the farm

 • More balanced pasture utilization